UofG Rector Elections 2020

 The Rector must not be a registered student or a member of UofG staff, they are independent and bring an external perspective.
 They should take an interest in the views of the student body, and be willing to champion their causes.

-The current Rector is Aamer Anwar, elected in 2017.
+The most recent Rector was Aamer Anwar, elected in 2017.
 Find out more about the Rector.

 Junaid Ashraf is an experienced advocate for youth empowerment and has represented Cumbernauld as a Councillor since 2017.
 As a recent University of Glasgow graduate in Mechanical Engineering, he has first-hand experience of the challenges the University faces.
 In response, his manifesto comprises four key facets: increasing mental health support, advocating for action on the climate change emergency, championing equalities on campus and supporting international students.